Barchok-Kiposmet/K8s/README.md

 ### Known Bugs

-The client-server image keeps failing upon restart (CrashLoop Error) (This is a bug from how the application was developed locally, the app keeps restarting)
+The client-server image keeps failing upon restart (CrashLoop Error) (This is a bug from how the application was developed locally, the app keeps restarting but it should work on your environment.)

 ### Technology used